 Elif Shafak is an award-winning British-Turkish novelist and the most widely read female author in Turkey.
-She writes in both Turkish and English, and has published seventeen books, eleven of which are novels.
+She writes in both Turkish and English and has published seventeen books, eleven of which are novels.
 Her work has been translated into 50 languages.
-Her latest novel, 10 Minutes 38 Seconds in this Strange World, was shortlisted for the Booker Prize and RSL Ondaatje Prize; and chosen Blackwell’s Book of the Year.
-Her previous novel, The Forty Rules of Love, was chosen by BBC among 100 Novels that Shaped Our World.
-Shafak holds a PhD in political science and she has taught at various universities in Turkey, the US and the UK, including St Anne’s College, Oxford University, where she is an honorary fellow.
+Her most recent novel is The Island of Missing Trees.
+Her previous novel, 10 Minutes 38 Seconds in this Strange World, was shortlisted for the Booker Prize and RSL Ondaatje Prize; and chosen Blackwell’s Book of the Year.
+Shafak holds a Ph.D. in political science and she has taught at various universities in Turkey, the US, and the UK, including St Anne’s College, Oxford University, where she is an honorary fellow.

 She is a member of Weforum Global Agenda Council on Creative Economy and a founding member of ECFR (European Council on Foreign Relations).
-An advocate for women’s rights, LGBT rights and freedom of speech, Shafak is an inspiring public speaker and twice TED Global speaker, each time receiving a standing ovation.
+An advocate for women’s rights, LGBT rights, and freedom of speech, Shafak is an inspiring public speaker and twice TED Global speaker, each time receiving a standing ovation.
 Shafak contributes to major publications around the world and she was awarded the medal of Chevalier de l’Ordre des Arts et des Lettres and is a Fellow of the Royal Society of Literature.
-In 2017 she was chosen by Politico as one of the twelve people “who will give you a much needed lift of the heart”.
-Shafak has judged numerous literary prizes, and chaired the Wellcome Prize and is presently judging the Orwell Prize.
+In 2017 she was chosen by Politico as one of the twelve people “who will give you a much-needed lift of the heart”.
+Shafak has judged numerous literary prizes, chaired the Wellcome Prize, and is presently judging the Orwell Prize.

 In her own words: “Writing is a tribute to solitude.
 It is choosing introversion over extroversion, lonely hours/days/weeks/years over fun and sociability.
 Writers might enjoy a good gossip or a crazy party once in a while, but the act of writing and the nexus of our lives is pure solitude.”